 Celeste Cantú is the CEO of WELL Water Education for Latino Leaders, which educate local leaders about water policies that help create a healthy community, economy and environment.
 Prior to her role at WELL, Celeste led the Santa Ana Watershed Project Authority (SAWPA) and has been working on the crest-to-coast, corner-to- corner Integrated Regional Watershed Management Plan called, One Water One Watershed that addresses all water-related issues, joins entities and hundreds of stakeholders seeking to create a new vision of sustainability for the Santa Ana River Watershed.
 Previously, Celeste served as the Executive Director for the California State Water Resources Control Board, which is responsible for water rights and water quality for the state.
 During the Clinton Administration, Celeste served as the USDA Rural Development State Director for California.
 Celeste was born and raised in the Imperial Valley to a pioneer family.
 There she served first as Planning Director for her hometown, Calexico, and later as Executive Director for the Imperial Valley Housing Authority.
 Celeste has a BA from Yale in Urban Planning and Policy and a Masters in Public Administration from Harvard’s Kennedy School of Government.
 She lives in Temecula with her husband, Dr. Barry Stampfl, an English Professor at SDSU, Imperial Valley Campus.
 They have two sons.

-Connor has more than two decades of experience in the public sector.
+Mike has more than two decades of experience in the public sector.
 Before his time with the Obama Administration, he served as Counsel to the U.S. Senate Energy and Natural Resources Committee from 2001 to 2009.
-Prior to that time, Connor served at the Interior Department from 1993 to 2001 in the Solicitor’s Office, and then as Director of the Secretary’s Indian Water Rights Office.
+Prior to that time, he served at the Interior Department from 1993 to 2001 in the Solicitor’s Office, and then as Director of the Secretary’s Indian Water Rights Office.

 Eric Heitz co-founded the Energy Foundation in January 1991, serving as a program officer in the Power Sector and then Executive Vice President, heading all U.S. programs.
 In 2002, he became President of the Energy Foundation, overseeing all U.S. and China operations.
 He was named CEO and Co-founder in 2014.
 Prior to the Energy Foundation, Eric worked as an international energy consultant for the Agency for International Development and for the City of Palo Alto municipal utility, advancing efficiency and load management programs for commercial customers.
 Before that, he worked in the nascent solar industry installing residential solar systems in Colorado.
 Eric has a B.S. in Energy and Environmental Planning and an M.S. degree in Civil Engineering, specializing in energy planning.
 Both degrees are from Stanford University.